SolastaMods/SolastaUnfinishedBusiness/Documentation/Spells.md

 **[Artificer, Sorcerer, Warlock, Wizard]**

-You create a lash of lightning energy that strikes at one creature of your choice that you can see within 15 ft of you.
-The target must succeed on a Strength saving throw or be pulled up to 10 ft in a straight line toward you and then take 1d8 lightning damage.
+You create a lash of lightning energy that strikes at one creature of your choice that you can see within 15ft of you.
+The target must succeed on a Strength saving throw or be pulled up to 10ft in a straight line toward you and then take 1d8 lightning damage.
 The spell's damage increases by an additional die at 5th, 11th and 17th level.

 # 18. - *Mind Sliver* © (V) level 0 Enchantment [UB]